nrb171/AOSPRE/docs/README_AOSPRE.txt

 export LD_LIBRARY_PATH={Enter path to NetCDF lib/ directory}

-There can also be memory issues, so I also add: ulimit -s unlimited to the .bashrc file.
-This is acceptable for linux systems, but MacOS has a hard cap on the stack size.
-The command thus changes to ulimit -s 65520.
-With this in mind, it might be beneficial to for MacOS to run cases that do not require much memory.

 The AOSPRE runs in a bash shell using Fortran as its main programming language.
 Ensure that you have the GNU Fortran compiler installed.
 For Linux, this should be installed automatically, but its always good